 Hello and welcome to Ladybird Nursery!
 We are part of the Early Years Foundation Stage at Brunswick School and enjoy working closely with the Reception classes.
 Our Teachers and Teaching Assistants work as a close team with the children, helping and supporting learning and development across all areas of the Early Years curriculum.

 We love our Nursery classroom.
 It has lots of areas to play, explore and learn!
-From construction, sand and water to our home corner, come and make, paint and playdough, we always have lots of busy fun with our friends and teachers.
-We also learn lots of new information and practise our skills using our plasma screen and Ipad.
+From construction, sand and water to our role play, come and make, paint and playdough, we always have lots of busy fun with our friends and teachers.
+We also learn lots of new information and practise our skills using our plasma screen.
 Ladybird Nursery love exploring, investigating, building and counting and our big trays, nippy fingers challenges and large carpet area are perfect for this.
 We love to write and draw so you will find mark-making resources such as whiteboards, clipboards and a variety of paper and books all over the classroom!
 We also have lots of resources to help us with our counting and numbers.